Skip to main content.

 Alison Paige Borges in studio painting

-Alison Paige Borges BFA '23
+Alison Paige Borges '23

 Alison's paintings tell a story of empowerment as I explore the intensity of the unknown.